jcabi/jcabi-ssh/README.md

 $ mvn clean install -Pqulice
 ```

-Make sure you have Java version 7 or higher.
+Make sure you have Maven 3.3+ and Java 8+.